 - For the purposes of this blog, a promotional post is a travel article, illustrated by relevant photographs that is normally provided by the travel company and is published on the blog page at Heather on her travels

-- The Promotional post may contain a reasonable number of relevant links (normally up to 3) to the sponsor’s website.
+- The Promotional post may mention and link to the sponsor’s website.

 - A Promotional Post is disclosed as such by using the description ‘This article was brought to you by” or other similar disclosure

-- Promotional Posts are only accepted from businesses with travel related product or services, and with links to travel related websites.
+- Promotional Posts are only accepted from businesses with travel related product or services, and are intended to promote travel related websites.

 What is the Benefit to the Travel Company?